Germany to subsidise basic level of power for homes, businesses - ministry paper | Headlines

 Germany plans to subsidise a basic level of electricity usage for households and set aside cheaper power for small and medium-sized businesses, according to measures set out in an Economy Ministry paper seen by Reuters on Thursday.

-Electricity distributors would be required to grant households a certain electricity quota at a discounted price per kWh, with a similar contingent planned for small and medium-sized enterprises, the paper said.
-The stated goal is to decouple the price of electricity from the price of gas, which has rocketed since the Ukraine war due to a plunge in Russian imports to Germany.
+Electricity distributors would be required to grant households a certain electricity quota at a discounted price per kilowatt hour, with a similar contingent planned for small and medium-sized enterprises, the paper said.
+The stated goal is to decouple the price of electricity from the price of gas, which has rocketed since the Ukraine war and subsequent plunge in Russian deliveries to Germany.

 The ministry also detailed a planned cap on electricity prices for producers, with the difference on the market price to go towards funding the relief.
-Germany also backs EU plans to impose a price cap on electricity, according to the paper.

-However, it said: "If agreement cannot be reached quickly enough at European level, a national solution should be sought."
+Electricity producers have benefited from high gas prices, which indirectly affect prices on the electricity exchange, despite little change in the cost of generation.

+The mechanism suggested by the ministry differentiates between renewable energy, which would have a spot market revenue cap, and energy from conventional power plants, such as coal and nuclear, which would be required to pay a "crisis contribution."
+Based on a paper agreed by the German cabinet and seen by Reuters, the mechanism could raise revenues amounting to double-digit billions of euros.

+Germany will push the measures at the European Union level but is ready to implement them at the national level should agreement not come quickly enough in Brussels, the ministry said.
+EU energy ministers are set to meet on Friday to discuss a proposed price cap on Russian gas as well as a ceiling on the revenue of non-gas power generators, among other measures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)